 - use location data insights to reduce instances of lost, stolen and underutilised parcel cages

-CouriersPlease (CP) is a parcel delivery service and a wholly-owned subsidiary of Singapore Post (SingPost).
+CouriersPlease is a parcel delivery service and a wholly-owned subsidiary of Singapore Post (SingPost).
 The company delivers parcels across Australia through a network of 750 franchises and 350 delivery partners.
-Over the last two years, CP experienced an 80 percent increase in business because of nationwide COVID-19 lockdowns.
+Between 2019 and 2021, CouriersPlease experienced an 80 percent increase in business because of nationwide COVID-19 lockdowns.
 The company now moves more than 30 million parcels every year, using around 3,500 parcel cages to manage its freight.

 While losing parcel cages is not a new challenge, the cost of solving the problem in the past had always outweighed the cost of the asset losses.
-With each parcel cage costing approx. A$1,000, CP expected the losses to rapidly become unsustainable as its business expanded.
+With each parcel cage costing approximately.
+A$1,000, CouriersPlease expected the losses to rapidly become unsustainable as its business expanded.
 Missing cages represented a high ongoing cost to the business and created supply chain inefficiencies.

-Fixing the lost parcel cage problem and maintaining high services standards for franchisees and customers became a pressing business challenge to solve.
+Fixing the lost parcel cage problem and maintaining high service standards for franchisees and customers became a pressing business challenge to solve.

 A new solution to an old problem

-The CP team approached Optus for advice on how to reduce its asset losses.
+The CouriersPlease team approached Optus for advice on how to reduce its asset losses.